1:1 Mentorship + Placement Support

 Project themes

-Project directions that feel real (not generic)
+Project directions that feel real, not generic

 • Backend platform: queue-based workflows + retries + observability

-• High-scale feature: feed/notification/rate-limiter style system
+• High-scale feature: feed, notification, or rate-limiter style system

 • Data-heavy: search/filtering + indexing + caching strategy